Service

 Do I need to register a new battery?

-Many European and start-stop vehicles require the new battery to be registered to the battery management system so the charging strategy matches the new battery.
+Many start-stop vehicles require the new battery to be registered to the battery management system so the charging strategy matches the new battery.
 Skip the registration and the alternator can over or undercharge the battery, shortening its life.
 We register the battery as part of the fitment where the vehicle needs it.

 Can a bad alternator damage my battery?